8base/old-documentation/getting-started/quick-start.md

 ![8base tables](../.gitbook/assets/qs-tables.png)

 Before moving on, lets also add several dummy records to our database.
 You can do this manually by navigating to the `data` tab.
-However, lets just run the following GraphQL mutation in the [API Explorer](https://app.8base.com/api-explorer).
+However, let’s just run the following GraphQL mutation in the [API Explorer](https://app.8base.com/api-explorer).
 Make sure to swap `<YOUR_ACCOUNT_EMAIL_ADDRESS>` with your email address!

 ```javascript
 mutation {